-The international studies program is distinguished by its insistence on study and residency in at least one non-U.S. culture.
+The international studies major is distinguished by its insistence on study and residency in at least one non-U.S. culture.
 A flexible curriculum meets a wide range of academic interests and career goals.
-The major combines academic theory and course work with practice-based research and fieldwork.
+The program combines academic theory and course work with practice-based research and fieldwork.
 This is supported by the intellectual and creative challenge of a senior thesis.

 International Studies Major